onepub-dev/batman/README.md

 You can now copy the pcifim exe to any binary compatible system.

-pcifim was designed and test on linux but will probably work on Windows and MacOS.
+pcifim was designed and tested on linux but will probably work on Windows and MacOS.

 # Installation